Indian Bar Rafting Access to Greenwood Bridge Take-Out

 Mile 13.47 – Chunder: Class IV.
 This rapid is all about the entrance.
-There are numerous boulders just above water level, as you come to the crux of this rapid, thread the needle through 2 large boulders center right, then work left to stay away from large boulder on river right.
+There are numerous boulders just above water level, as you come to the crux of this rapid, thread the needle through two large boulders center right, then work left to stay away from large boulder on river right.
 Below this rapid is another sleeper rock to be avoided in the center channel.

 Mile 13.55 – Ruck-A-Chucky Falls: Class VI.
 Portage Ruck-A-Chucky Falls on River right.
 Some people will ghost boat down this rapid, but there are obvious consequences to this.
 Learn more about Ruck-A-Chucky Falls.

-Mile 13.62 – Cleavage: Class III.
-A large hole on river right, and a pour over on river left form this quick Class IV rapid.
+Mile 13.62 – Cleavage: Class IV.
+There is a large hole on river right, and a pour over on river left form this quick Class IV rapid.
 The stronger hole is on the right side.
 Find the line in between these features (left of center).
 Fun surf wave at lower flows.
 Becomes river-wide hole at higher flows.

 Mile 13.69 – Parallel Parking: Class IV.
 Parallel Parking is a technical rapid.
 There is a narrow chute just to the left of a large boulder in the center of the current.
 Work hard left to avoid flipping off this rock.
 After passing this rock, there is another wave just downstream.

 Mile 13.85 – Tequila Slammer: Class III.
 Avoid the fin rock that’s just right of center.

 Mile 14.15 – Texas Chainsaw Mama: Class IV.
-Texas Chansaw Mama is another technical rapid, with the main focus being to avoid the house-sized boulders in the center of the channel.
+Texas Chainsaw Mama is another technical rapid, with the main focus being to avoid the house-sized boulders in the center of the channel.
 After passing the first of these boulders, work hard left to avoid the second boulder, and enter the left channel.
-This rapid gets its name after the undercut rock.on river left.
+This rapid gets its name after the undercut rock on river left.

 Mile 14.48 – Pop Quiz: Class III.
-Somewhat similar to TCM, large boulders in the center of the channel force you left, but there’s a lot room.
+Somewhat similar to Texas Chainsaw Mama, large boulders in the center of the channel force you left, but there’s a lot room.
 This is the last rapid in this section.